rohitash-eng/all-html-template/README.md

 ## 📚 What’s Inside?

 Each template showcases different layout concepts, built with:
-- 🧱 Plain HTML elements
+- 🧱 How to create the html structure of any design
-- 🎨 Basic CSS (no frameworks)
+- 🎨 complete the design with normal css or using float left (no frameworks)
 - ➡️ `float: left` for layout positioning

 These templates are ideal for anyone starting with web development who wants to learn:
 - Semantic HTML structure
 - CSS styling basics
 - Float-based layouts
+- Responsive design principles
+- how to create html structure of any design

 ---